MTA Regional Bus Operations: Electronic countdown clocks

 Some bus stops, produced by Data Display and STV Incorporated, feature electronic countdown clocks.
 In addition to the route and destination, an LED readout in between displays how many stops away or minutes away the next bus is using the MTA's "Bus Time" system.
 The first two signs of this kind, in Stapleton and New Dorp on Staten Island, were installed in 2013.
 The Stapleton stop is solar-powered.
 A third stop was installed near City Hall in Manhattan in 2015.
 An additional 18 stops in Staten Island and Brooklyn were approved for installation in late 2014, 10 for Queens in 2015, and 100 in Staten Island in 2016, as part of the NYCDOT's plan to install around 350 across the city.
 In 2018, as part of its Bus Action Plan, the MTA announced that more signs would receive electronic countdown clocks.

-Several stops along Select Bus Service routes, such as the B44, B46, M34/M34A, M60, M79, M86, and Q44 employ different countdown clocks that are separate from bus stop signage.
+Several stops along Select Bus Service routes employ different countdown clocks that are separate from bus stop signage.
 These clocks are part of wayfinding information kiosks installed in conjunction with the city's WalkNYC project beginning in 2013.
-As of 2016, a total of 32 bus stops had one of the two countdown clocks installed.
+As of 2016, a total of 32 bus stops had one of the two countdown clocks installed; the technology had been expanded to more than 500 bus stops by 2019.
 The current countdown clocks are successors to a pilot program on the M15 in 2007, and another on the M34 and M16 buses between 2009 and 2012.

+In 2025, the MTA began piloting battery-powered countdown clocks at four bus stops in Manhattan and Queens.
+These devices are smaller than either of the existing countdown clocks and are mounted on existing bus-stop poles.